technomada/cloud-from-scratch/README.md

 ## Provision Edge Node
 The edge node functions as a lightweight, always online, public access gateway, mainly routes traffic, provides a layer of privacy and helps mitigate NAT issues.

-Create a VPS instance at your favorate VPS service, like Digital Ocean or Vultr.  (use these affiliate links to support this project: [Digital Ocean](https://digitalocean.com) | [Vultr $100 free credit for 30 days](https://www.vultr.com/?ref=8580218-6G).)
+Create a VPS instance at your favorite VPS service, like Digital Ocean or Vultr.  (use these affiliate links to support this project: [Digital Ocean](https://digitalocean.com) | [Vultr $100 free credit for 30 days](https://www.vultr.com/?ref=8580218-6G).)

 Any tier level with at least **512MB RAM** should be enough.

 Create a new instance using **Debian 10** (Buster)

-For the purpose of this tutoral we'll assume your edge node ip address is `198.51.100.1`.
+For the purpose of this tutorial we'll assume your edge node ip address is `198.51.100.1`.

 Log in via SSH to your new server
 ```